douglasgreen/outlines/language/esperanto/wordlist.en.md

 pidĝina - pidgin
 piediri - to walk
 pioniri - to pioneer
-pipelineo - (skip, not an Esperanto word) planado - planning planedo - planet plani - to plan plantaci - (skip, not an Esperanto word) platformo - platform
+planado - planning
+planedo - planet
+plani - to plan
+platformo - platform
 Platono - Plato
 plejmulto - majority